This article is part of a larger series on POS Systems.

 What We Like

-Square for Retail always ranks high on our lists of best retail POS systems.
+Square for Retail is our overall best retail POS system.
 Here, it places second to Shopify, but is a terrific choice for a small consignment shop that doesn’t need a lot of consignor tools.

-You can register consignors as vendors or integrate Square into one of many consignment apps like Rose or Aravenda.
-It’s also working on an integration with Ricochet, which ranks next on our list.
+As with Shopify, you can register consignors as vendors or you can integrate Square into one of many consignment apps like Rose or Aravenda.
+It has also developed an integration with Ricochet, which ranks next on our list.
 Square offers competitive payment processing fees with a powerful and free POS system, plus a wide variety of services for when your business grows.

-At its most basic, Square only charges you for transaction fees.
-You get the POS system and the online store for free.
+At its most basic, Square only charges you for transaction fees; there are no monthly software fees to worry about, as you’ll get the POS system and the online store for free.
 This makes it the cheapest of the consignment store POS systems on our list.
-However, as you grow, you may want to add more tools, like loyalty or even payroll:
+However, as you grow, you may want to add more features, like loyalty or payroll tools:

 - Square for Retail Plus: $60 per month, per location―adds vendor management, automatic inventory tracking, inventory counting, and purchase orders

 - Ecommerce: $0–$79 per month